-Speak Gigantular by Irenosen Okojie: Jacaranda Books – Jhalak Prize Shortlist; Edge Hill University Short Story Prize Long List
+Speak Gigantular by Irenosen Okojie: Jacaranda Books – Jhalak Prize Shortlist; Edge Hill University Short Story Prize Short List

 If there is one thing which defines Irenosen Okijie’s treasure trove of short stories, at times both frustrating and intoxicating, it’s the madcap variety of her first lines.
 From the sublime (‘Sun-soaked yawns hover in Sal Island, Cape Verde’) to the ridiculous (‘She wanted her feet fucked’), they never fail to be intriguing.
 Like a box of exotic chocolates, some are sweet, some are sour and many contain a bitter darkness which permeates the narrative and cuts through the deceptive whimsy of Okojie’s prose.
 The dedication at the beginning of the book, ‘To all the misfits that dare to tilt worlds’, epitomises Okojie’s dextrous and occasionally disorientating use of language to challenge the status quo and keep her readers on their toes.